sunsystem-nl/planning/README.md

 cd projectname
 ```

-next install the dependencies for the cliet
+next install the dependencies for the client
 ```
 npm i
 ```